 Piedras Blancas Light Station

 Bruce Munro: Field of Light at Sensorio in Paso Robles offers great food, local wine and beer and live music nightly.
-Experience Sensorio’s multi-acre art installation is open Thursday thru Sunday evenings Jan.
-9 - January 3, 2021.
+Experience Sensorio’s multi-acre art installation is open Thursday thru Sunday evenings until September 26, 2021.